gchure/phd/index.md

     description: >
       The ability to adapt is central to the definition of 'Life'.
-Adaptation can be found across the biological scales, governing the nanosecond-scale conformational switching of proteins to millenia-long migrations.
+Adaptation can be found across the biological scales, governing the nanosecond-scale conformational switching of proteins to ecological dynamics.
 This website presents the text of my Ph.D. thesis in which I dissected adaptive processes at the molecular and organismal level.
 All research, unless otherwise stated, was performed at the California Institute of Technology